Skip to main content

 Bibliotherapy

 The use of books for therapeutic purposes is known as 'bibliotherapy’.
 Self-help books have been used in this way for many years.
-If you or someone you know is experiencing emotional and psychological difficulties bibliotherapy books can providing psychological therapy.
+If you or someone you know is experiencing emotional and psychological difficulties bibliotherapy books can help provide psychological therapy.

 Prison Library Service